TheRosettaFoundation/SOLAS-Match/README.md

     chmod 777 ./app/uploads
     chmod 777 ./app/templating/templates_compiled

-### Install sub modules on git

-1. Once the github version has been cloned locally the libs directory must be populated with submodules
-2. in the root of the git tree run:

-        git submodule init

-3. Then run:

-        git submodule update

-NOTE: Step 3 clones the repos into the correct place locally.
-You must share your public key with github in order to complete the download. keys can be generated using ssh-keygen.
-NOTE: The error "Fatal: needed single revision" means that there is a file/files in the target directory.
-Remove the offending files and rerun.

 ## Install 960.css Grid System

 This step is probably redundant, being replaced by Twitter Bootstrap.
 If you're working